auth0/auth0-python/.github/ISSUE_TEMPLATE.md

 - Version of the library being used
 - Version of the platform or framework used, if applicable
-- Relevant environmental versions (language version, server software, OS version)
+- Relevant environmental versions (language version, OS version)
-- Browser version, if applicable
 - Additional modules/plugins/add-ons that might be affecting your instance

 ### Reproduction